 Our world-class faculty teach advanced skills in qualitative and quantitative research and analysis while providing foundational knowledge in criminological and criminal justice theories and individualized mentorship.
 The MSCJ curriculum, which can be completed in one year, offers students and professionals the knowledge and skills needed for leadership roles in policy making, research, analyst work, research directorships, and law enforcement.
 This program features a range of options for customization, including a cybersecurity concentration, the ability to complete a graduate certificate in a related field, and experiential learning.

 Get Started Now

-Fill out the form to learn more and download a brochure about Northeastern University’s Master of Science in Criminology and Criminal Justice.
+Fill out the form to learn more and download a brochure about Northeastern University’s Master of Public Administration, Master of Public Policy, Master of Science in Criminology and Criminal Justice, or Graduate Certificates.

 You can also email email@example.com or call us toll-free at +1 877.377.2739 or at +1 617.655.6736 to talk with one of our admissions counselors.